losgobbi/my_pi_configs/README.md

-# my_pie_configs
+# my_pi_configs
-saving custom configs and other stuff for my pie board
+saving custom configs and other stuff for my pi board